AdguardTeam/AdguardKnowledgeBase/pages/02.general/02.how-to-create-your-own-ad-filters/docs.en.md

 <a id="hints"></a>
 ### Hints

-We recommend to use the hint for disabling rule optimization.
 "Hint" is a special comment, instruction to the filters compiler used on the server side.

 <a id="hints_syntax"></a>
 #### Hints syntax
 ```
 !+ HINT_NAME1(PARAMS) HINT_NAME2(PARAMS)
 ```
 Note, that you can apply multiple hints.